 Go back to the Recent folder.
 Here you can also save, rename , or delete an item.
 Simply slide the item leftward to reveal the operation buttoms.
 (Note for iOS 7 and eariler devices, you need to tap and hold the item for a second, and the operation menu will show up.)
 Saved recordings are kept in the Saved folder.
 Deleted recordings are moved to the Deleted folder.

-Any comments, suggestions, and inquiries, please email us at email@example.com.
+Any comments, suggestions, inquiries, and bug reports, please email us at email@example.com.

 THIS SOFTWARE AND THE INFORMATION PROVIDED BY THIS WEB SITE ARE PROVIDED "AS IS".
 ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, ARE DISCLAIMED.
 IN NO EVENT SHALL THE AUTHOR AND DEVELOPER, SPRINGWELL MUSIC LLC, BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.